QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 That sort of code is difficult to write, and performance depends on the characteristics of the underlying hardware such as the `instruction set <https://en.wikipedia.org/wiki/Instruction_set_architecture>`_ available on the particular CPU, the size of the `CPU cache <https://en.wikipedia.org/wiki/CPU_cache>`_, and the layout of arrays in memory.

 Typically these operations are written in a `BLAS <https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ library, organized into different levels.
-The levels roughly correspond to the computational order of the operations:  BLAS Level 1 are :math:`O(N)` operations such as linear products, Level 2 are :math:`O(N^2)` operations such as matrix-vector products, and Level 3 are :math:`O(N^3)` such as general matrix-matrix products.
+The levels roughly correspond to the computational order of the operations:  BLAS Level 1 are :math:`O(N)` operations such as linear products, Level 2 are :math:`O(N^2)` operations such as matrix-vector products, and Level 3 are roughly :math:`O(N^3)` such as general matrix-matrix products.

 An example of a BLAS library is `OpenBLAS <https://github.com/xianyi/OpenBLAS>`_ used by default in Julia, or  the `Intel MKL <https://en.wikipedia.org/wiki/Math_Kernel_Library>`_ used in Matlab (and Julia if the ``MKL.jl`` package is installed).